KRDehal/KolibriLMS/README.md

 # KolibriLMS
-An explanatory project using Kolibri to create a fully functional LMS
+An exploratory project using Kolibri to create a fully functional LMS